 What costs and assistance should I know about?

 Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
 This dashboard provides you with a snapshot of the major costs of conducting business in Red Deer and assistance available to Red Deer businesses.

 Red Deer has an excellent business environment with many advantages that support businesses and allow them to be competitive in the provincial, national and world markets.
+View an interprovincial tax comparison and learn more at Alberta’s Tax Advantage.
 Some of the advantages that Red Deer businesses enjoy are:

 - no business taxes

 Red Deer continues to be a great destination to do business thanks to its infrastructure, strong urban growth centers, increasingly diverse economy, growing population and lucrative investment opportunities.